 Seattle, Washington 98115

-or email firstname.lastname@example.org or phone 206-526-6165 and leave a message.
-The non-profit side of NWAC is best reached by emailing email@example.com.
-Again, we are not regularly staffed during the summer and will do our best to respond to your inquiry as soon as possible.
+Or email email@example.com or phone 206-526-6165 and leave a message.
+The non-profit side of NWAC can be reached at firstname.lastname@example.org.

 FALL AVALANCHE STATEMENT